Last updated: September 22, 2020

 DreamHost's Web Panel can't be themed and skinned, so the default color scheme is yours for keeps.
 On the other hand, cPanel can be customized and branded to some degree in conjunction with WHM, which can be a crucial feature for hosting resellers.

-Additionally, if you’re used to using cPanel with other hosts, you’ll almost certainly find Web Panel’s layout awkward.
+Additionally, if you're used to using cPanel with other hosts, you'll need to get used to Web Panel's layout.

 With cPanel, you'll see that all their tools and features are laid out in front of you as icons right when you log in.
 It's quite easy to find what you need at a glance.

 With DreamHost's Web Panel, there's a vertical menu on the left side of your screen: which is actually customizable (see image at left).

 At the bottom of that menu, you'll see an option to add hosting products, like managed WordPress and cloud servers.
 The colored block icons make these options easy to find.

 You may not find this as intuitive as cPanel.
 But using DreamHost's Web Panel can become second nature quickly.

 If you don't want to deal with a different interface, you may prefer to stick with cPanel and invest your time in improving your website instead.

 cPanel vs. DreamHost Web Panel: Which Is Right for You?